ranjmayank/seo-schema-library/README.md

 ## 📂 Example Implementation

-Read the full blog implementation here →
+i have implemented all the schema here  →
 👉 [Answer Engine Optimization Guide 2025](https://ranjanmayank.in/blog/answer-engine-optimization-guide/)

 ---